top of page

 Companion planting and cover cropping

-Using only organic fertilizers
+Using organic fertilizers only

-Using sustainable floral mechanics instead of single-use ones
+Using sustainable floral mechanics instead of foam

 plant sprout growing in healthy soil without pesticides